-I dreamed last night that Tony and I were living in a totalitarian time, where it was outlawed for couples such as us, without a state marriage license, to lay together, in all meanings of the term.
+I dreamed last night that T and I were living in a totalitarian time, where it was outlawed for couples such as us, without a state marriage license, to lay together, in all meanings of the term.
 But this dream was not frightening.
 It was epic and beautiful in the magic that came to visit me.

 We were laying together in a bed not our own: white sheets, sunlight streaming through the window.
-Tony had his head on the pillow, and my upper body and head was stretching pleasantly off the foot of the bed.
+T had his head on the pillow, and my upper body and head was stretching pleasantly off the foot of the bed.
 Then we heard the knock on the door.
 It was time.
 They had come for us… for me.

 I arose and put on the shapeshifters’ magic.
 I now wore the image of a man, though I myself did not change, but the good illusion was benevolent, strong and protective.
 If I was disguised as a man, they could not find me.
 Time to flee to a safe house.